tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_encryption_provider`

-The Tiny RTC plugin uses end-to-end encryption and therefore a key needs to be generated to encrypt the messages.
-This key is never sent to the server so there is no way for the {{site.productname}} RTC service to read your contents since it's encrypted/decrypted in the browser using this shared encryption key.
+The RTC plugin requires a generated key encrypt messages for end-to-end encryption.
+This key not sent to the {{site.cloudname}}, preventing the {{site.productname}} RTC service from reading the editor content.
+The encryption key is used by the user's browser to encrypted and decrypted the editor content between users.

-Generate a unique key by creating a function that takes the document ID, session ID and, if this is an existing session, a key hint.
-How you generate the key is up to you.
-Secure ways include:
+To generate a unique encryption key, create a function that accepts the following arguments:
+* The document ID
+* The session ID
+* A key hint (only required for existing sessions)

+Secure ways to generate an encryption key include:

 * Generate and store a random key for each new document session in your database.
 * Generate single random key per document, and salt it _on your server_ with the session ID to provide a different key per session.